-The following table demonstrates MoDOT's anticipated contractor awards at both a constant and reduced federal funding level:
+The following table demonstrates MoDOT's anticipated contractor awards:

 In summary, Missourians enjoy access to a large transportation system that keeps us connected.
 Maintaining and improving the transportation system is expensive, but a most worthwhile investment.
-Through accountability, innovation and efficiency, MoDOT will do the best we can with what we have for as long as we can, keeping our commitment to preserve the \$55 billion transportation asset.
+Through accountability, innovation and efficiency, MoDOT will do the best we can with what we have for as long as we can, keeping our commitment to preserve the \$57 billion Missourian's have invested in their transportation assets that have a replacement value of approximately \$125 billion.